HakuSystems/nanoSDK-Modified-VRChat-SDK/README.md

 - Focused on coding the API for nanoSDK
 - Primarily works on API and server-related tasks

-**Texotek** 🤖
-- Skilled Unity developer working on the nanoSDK application
-- Young, intelligent, and a huge fan of Linux
-- Fixes numerous bugs and has a keen logical mindset

 **lyze** 👑
 - Creator and leader of nanoSDK, handling all aspects of the project
 - Involved in coding, video production, and various other tasks